PataphysicalSociety/soupault.app/site/reference-manual.md

 You can limit it to deleting only empty elements with `only_if_empty = true`.
 Element is considered empty if there’s nothing but whitespace inside it.

-It's also possible to only delete elements that do not have certain children.
+It is also possible to only delete elements that do not have certain children.
 For example, suppose you have a footnotes container in the template and you want to delete it on pages where it doesn't contain any actual footnotes.
 You can do it with something like `when_no_child = "p.footnote"`.